-REVIEWED BY: EN and JW 8--2020
+REVIEWED BY: EN and JW 8-21-2020

-OAR 581-017-0
+OAR 581-017-0711 - Competitive Oregon Farm-to-School Program Procurement Grant: Definitions

 (1) As used in this section:

-() “Food processed in the State of Oregon” includes foods that were baked, frozen, ground, canned, or milled in the State of Oregon.
+(a) “Food processed in the State of Oregon” includes foods that were baked, frozen, ground, canned, or milled in the State of Oregon.

-() “Food produced in the State of Oregon” includes but is not limited to foods that were grown, caught, harvested, or raised in the State of Oregon.
+(b) “Food produced in the State of Oregon” includes but is not limited to foods that were grown, caught, harvested, or raised in the State of Oregon.

-() “Minimally processed” means that the food product was processed in a manner that does not fundamentally alter the product and the product retains its inherent character.
+(c) “Minimally processed” means that the food product was processed in a manner that does not fundamentally alter the product and the product retains its inherent character.
 The term includes, but is not limited to, butchering livestock and poultry, cleaning fish, dicing meats, slicing produce, forming ground food products into patties, grinding meats, drying or dehydrating food products, and washing produce.

-() “Provider of center-based programs for children” means a child care center certified by the Office of Child Care, a Head Start center, an Oregon prekindergarten program, a school district, or an education service district that both provides non-residential child care services to enrolled children and participates in the federal Child and Adult Care Food Program.
+(d) “Provider of center-based programs for children” means a child care center certified by the Office of Child Care, a Head Start center, an Oregon prekindergarten program, a school district, or an education service district that both provides non-residential child care services to enrolled children and participates in the federal Child and Adult Care Food Program.

+(e) “Public charter school” means a public charter school means an elementary or secondary school offering a comprehensive instructional program operating under a written agreement entered into between a sponsor and an applicant and operating pursuant to ORS 338.

-() “Service institution” means a public or private nonprofit school, a public or private nonprofit residential summer camp, or other program sponsor that participates in the federal Summer Food Service Program.
+(f) “Service institution” means a public or private nonprofit school, a public or private nonprofit residential summer camp, or other program sponsor that participates in the federal Summer Food Service Program.

-()“School district” means an Oregon common school district, joint school district, union high school district
+(g)“School district” means an Oregon common school district, joint school district, or union high school district.

+Stat Auth: ORS 336.431

+Stat implement: ORS 336.431

+OAR 581-017-0714 - Competitive Oregon Farm-to-School Program Procurement Grant: Establishment

+(1) The purpose of the competitive Oregon Farm-to-School Program procurement grant is to encourage and sustain successful efforts by eligible entities to purchase or promote foods that were:

+(a) Produced in the State of Oregon;

+(b) More than minimally processed in the State of Oregon; or

+(c) Both produced and processed in the State of Oregon.

+Stat Auth: ORS 336.431

+Stat implement: ORS 336.431

+OAR 581-017-0717 - Competitive Oregon Farm-to-School Program Procurement Grant: Eligibility

+(1) The following entities are eligible for this grant:

+(a) School district,

+(b) Public charter school,

+(c) A provider of center-based programs for children in the Child and Adult Care Food Program, or

+(d) An entity that provides meals through the Summer Food Service Program

+(2) All eligible entities shall be:

+(a) The recipient of a noncompetitive Oregon Farm-to-School Program procurement grant; and

+(b) Has either expended or obligated, or both, the entire amount of its initial noncompetitive Oregon Farm-to-School Program procurement grant award.

-()(a) Eligible entities must submit their grant applications on the most current form prescribed by the Oregon Department of Education.
+(3)(a) Eligible entities must submit their grant applications on the most current form prescribed by the Oregon Department of Education.
 The department shall publish the current request for applications form on the department’s website.

 (b) If an eligible entity that has applied for a competitive Oregon Farm-to-School Program procurement grant is unable to provide the information requested in the application form, then the grant applicant must provide an explanation why the information cannot be provided.
 Grant applicants may submit additional information that will aid the department in evaluating their grant applications.